Senggarang Chinese fishing village Bintan. This is the place I wanted to be in.

 Some from our group could speak Mandarin and these two were more than happy to converse with them.
 Generally people in this village speak languages such as Mandarin, Hokkien, Teochew.

 I am told, if we come around Chinese Lunar New Year, we’ll be able to catch the festive scene with visitors coming from neighboring places including Singapore!
 And to tell you, this is just one of the temples from the collection here.

 The range of traditional markets here were a feast for our senses.
 Freshly caught fish, locally grown fruits and vegetables, dried seafood products and other snacks were on display.
 The all-time favorites are Kerupuk, different varieties of prawn or fish flavored crackers.

 I saw a school where small children were practicing music and some sports.
 They were shy but eager to talk to us.
 Giggling, shaking hands and asking our names were some of the activities they enjoyed most.
-Three girls followed us from a distance on the entire route till we reached a meeting place.
-And then they wanted some more pictures with us! 😀
+Three girls followed me from a distance on the entire route till I reached a meeting place.
+And then they wanted some more pictures with me! 😀

-Because of its strategic location near the Strait of Malacca, Bintan has been a favourite island for Malaysian, Singaporeans and even Filipinos.
+Because of its strategic location near the Strait of Malacca, Senggarang Chinese fishing village Bintan has been a favourite island for Malaysian, Singaporeans and even Filipinos.
 I would like it to become a favourite of Indians as well. 😀

 The neighboring countries’ residents including Indians don’t need a visa.
 If you aren’t among them, then Bintan ports offer visa-on-arrival services for a fee.
 From Singapore, there are regular ferries to Tanjung Pinang.